 - The woman loses her coin in her own home, diligently searches for it with lamp and broom, and finds it, overjoyed.

-- The father loses his son through his son’s leaving him, watches the road for his return, finds him when his son returns to his senses and comes home, and is overjoyed.
+- The father loses his son through his son’s leaving him, watches the road for his return, finds him when his son comes to his senses and returns home, and is overjoyed.
 His older son is like the neighbor who doesn’t actually share in your happiness.

 - How do these parables apply to God?
-God “lost” the human race through the sin of Adam and Eve, “searched” for us by sending the prophets, and finally his own Son and the Church he founded, “finds” people by Baptism, and then rejoices.
+God “lost” the human race through the sin of Adam and Eve, “searched” for us by sending the prophets, his own Son, and the Church he founded, “finds” people by Baptism, and then rejoices.

 - How do these parables apply to us?
 Each of us, individually, is the lost sheep, the lost coin, and the lost son.
 Those represent the sinner.

-- How does God find us?
+- How does God find us, human beings with free will?
 He finds us through our repentance.
 God can’t find us until we want to be found.
 If the lost sheep does not bleat in its loneliness and fear, if the coin does not give off a tiny glint of light, if the son does not come to his senses, if we don’t repent, then God has made himself powerless to find us.

 - Of course, God knows where we are.
 But he has chosen, out of respect for our freedom and dignity, to let us hide from him, as Adam and Eve attempted to hide from God in the Garden of Eden.